 According to estimates from the National Alliance for Caregiving, 65.7 million Americans (or 29 percent of the adult U.S. population) served as family caregivers for an ill or disabled relative.
 Therefore, if you are experiencing caregiver fatigue, you are certainly not alone.

-Caregiver Stress is usually a Chronic, Long-Term Challenge
+Family Caregiver Stress is usually a Chronic, Long-Term Challenge

-Common Causes of Care-Giving Fatigue
+Common Causes of Family Caregiver Fatigue

-- Unrealistic expectations – ideally, you want your involvement to positively affect the happiness and health of your friend or loved one; while every situation is unique, this may be unrealistic.
+- Unrealistic expectations: Ideally, you want your involvement to positively affect the happiness and health of your friend or loved one.
+While every situation is unique, this may be unrealistic.

-- Irrational demands – you may place unreasonable demands upon yourself because you feel ultimately responsible for the total care of your friend or loved one.
+- Irrational demands: You may place unreasonable demands upon yourself because you feel ultimately responsible for the total care of your friend or loved one.

-Symptoms of Care-Giving Fatigue
+Symptoms of Family Caregiver Fatigue